shanebyrneonmars/Stressed-Scarps/docs/Outline.md

 [^Goldsby]: Several stress-dependent deformation mechanisms are combined.
 See: Goldsby, D.L., Kohlstedt, D.L., 2001.
 Superplastic deformation of ice: Experimental observations.
 J. Geophys.
 Res.
 106, 11017.

 The thermal model above output a variable called `sav_allt` (temperatures at all times and depths) that we will use to calculate expansion and contraction of the ice and the stress this causes.
 Each depth is independently calculated since the surface-parallel strain is zero.
 The zero-stress baseline temperature is calculated to be the  annual-average temperature at each depth.

-## Filename conventions
-The model parameter structure (`sp`) has a field called (`sp.run_number`) that will be applied to exported files at various steps.
-It's useful to give this string an informative name